dalejo96/vue-experience/README.md

 - *CounterApp*: a basic JS counter with two buttons one for subtraction and the other to add 1 to the general count, includes an Options API vs Composition API approach to solve the problem.

-- *NotesApp*: a JS notes application with a modal, a textarea and some buttons, here you can see some vue directives, iteratively rendering DOM elements and some error handling.
+- *NotesApp*: a JS notes application with a modal, a textarea and some buttons, here you can see some vue directives, state (ref) and iteratively rendering DOM elements and some error handling.

+- *QuizApp*: a JS quiz application with a predefined JSON data, with all the relevant information.
+Listeners for watching state changes (watch), create components for isolation and reusability, routing, emitting events (defineEmits) and Vue animations (CSS and JS with gsap).

 ## Development